TheIttyBittyGalaxy/statue/README.md

 ### `selfhost-compiler`

 This compiler, written in Statue, takes Statue source code and compiles it into C++.
-Once you compile it with the lua compiler, it is able to compile itself!
+Once you compile it with the Lua compiler, it is able to compile itself!

 _(at least, that's the goal- it doesn't actually exist yet!)_